ramon-astudillo/vimbox/README.md

     - config should be read once in import
     - Info that the user can screw-up (cache, hashes) should not be on config
     - Think if vim-merge should be separated from the rest.

+* Fix `vimbox -e /path/to/file` on existing files should not be allowed

+* Proper full installation instructions

 * simulated bash `vimbox rm /logs/mylog`, `vimbox cp /logs/mylog`,
   `vimbox mkdir`